 Simply put, I melt glass.
 It's a mesmerizing thing to do and something that I dearly love.
-Taking beautifully colored rods of fragile glass and using a flame to melt and form it into wearable and functional objects is very exciting to me.
+It is very exciting to me to take beautifully colored rods of fragile glass and use a flame to melt and form them into wearable and functional objects.

-I draw a lot of my inspiration from nature, such as leaves, acorns, pumpkins, and wildlife.
-I also love the challenge of symmetry, control, and tiny details require dexterity and even breath control when creating intricate dots, scrollwork and lines.
+I draw much of my inspiration from nature, such as leaves, acorns, pumpkins, and wildlife.
+I also love the challenge of symmetry, control, and tiny details requiring dexterity and even breath control when creating intricate dots, scrollwork, and lines.
 A good day on the torch is also capped off by at least a little whimsy, such as dimensional teddy bears and imaginary flowers.